vuejs/vitepress/docs/guide/getting-started.md

 }
 ```

 You can also configure the behavior of the theme via the `themeConfig` option.
-Consult the [Site Config Reference](/reference/site-config) for full details on all config options.
+Consult the [Config Reference](/reference/site-config) for full details on all config options.

 ### Source Files